KNU-3rd-year/OS-Lab-1/README.md

 This logic is implemented in the [FSM](src/main/kotlin/manager/FSM.kt) class.
 To prevent state modification simultaneously from different threads I used the kotlin [Mutex](https://kotlinlang.org/docs/shared-mutable-state-and-concurrency.html#mutual-exclusion) approach.

-### Repetition
-After the manager finishes working you will be asked whether you want to start again with a different input parameter.
-If you want to proceed, you have to responce with "y" answer.
-All other inputs will be considered as the refuse.

 ## Literature
 There is the list of sources I have used during my work.